 A sports psychologist on how to develop a more positive mindset

-Mental training can sometimes take a backseat in an athlete's regimen.
+Mental trainingcan sometimes take a backseat in an athlete's regimen.
 But becoming stronger in and out of the gym requires adding it to your routine.
-So, in our latest installment of the 3 Questions For a Doctor series, Faye Didymus, Ph.D., senior lecturer in sport and exercise psychology at Leeds Beckett University in the UK, shares how cognitive behavioral therapy can yield performance results.
+So, in the latest installment of our 3 Questionsseries, Faye Didymus, Ph.D., senior lecturer in sport and exercise psychology at Leeds Beckett University in the UK, shares how cognitive behavioral therapy can yield performance results.

 What is CBT and why is it so great for athletes?

 At a fundamental level, cognitive behavioral therapy (CBT) is about changing the way individuals think.
 CBT teaches you to recognize negative thoughts and become aware of their impact on both your emotions and performance in your sport, and ultimately reframing that.
 Changing negative thoughts to positive ones and reinforcing that over time literally changes the way an athlete thinks and optimizes their thought process.
 This is crucial because emotions are indelibly linked to performance.
 What's more, CBT is linked to goal setting and progress, which resonates with both novices and elites.

 How do emotions affect performance?

 Going into a competition or even a workout, you want to be calm and focused, so negatively obsessing about what happened at the office today can send your heart racing and cortisol levels skyrocketing, which can throw off your whole workout.
 If you frame stress as a negative, you are much more likely to cope with it in an unhelpful way.
 You’re less likely to be motivated, more likely to skip out on exercising, and to reach for unhealthy comfort foods.
 Instead, viewing stress as a challenge rather than a threat can positively change your physiological reaction so that you have a healthier heart rate, blood pressure, and hormone secretion.
 This is really helpful in terms of disease risk and performance over long periods of time.